Relax in style at England’s oldest hotel

 Enjoy a stay at this historic hotel on the edge of the Cotswolds, which has been welcoming guests since 1220.

-This is allegedly England’s oldest hotel, built in the 13th-century by Abbot Loring, for hostelling dignitaries visiting the nearby abbey.
+This is allegedly England’s oldest hotel, built in the 13th-century by Abbot Loring, to serve as a hostel for dignitaries visiting the nearby abbey.
 In 2018, visitors are able to choose from 33 olde worlde rooms, some with views over the abbey’s grounds.
 If you manage to tear yourself away from the comforts of your room, there’s a cosy brasserie waiting downstairs – open fireplace and all.

 If you fancy a stroll then check out Malmesbury’s quaint streets, or hop over to the neighbouring Medieval town of Tetbury – equally beautiful.

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.